The AT&T Issue Brief Library

-In addition, we spent more than $31 million on tuition assistance for employees.
-During the year, 100 percent of employees have performance reviews and receive feedback on results and demonstrated leadership.
-Career discussions are conducted with employees focusing on short-term and long-term career planning.
+In addition, we spent more than $34 million on tuition assistance for employees.
+During the year, 100% of employees have performance reviews and receive feedback on results and demonstrated leadership.
+Career discussions are conducted with employees, focusing on short-term and long-term career planning.

 We’re also looking toward the future and helping our employees prepare for the skills that will be required by future technology.
 Working in collaboration with Georgia Tech and Udacity Inc., we helped create the first-ever Online Master of Science in Computer Science (OMS CS) degree.
-Since 2014 we have continued to work with Udacity to create several new self-paced, fast-track-technical credentials called Nanodegree programs.
+Since 2014, we have continued to work with Udacity to create several new self-paced, fast-track technical credentials called Nanodegree programs.
 We also added several new nanodegree options to our portfolio in 2017, including Artificial Intelligence, Virtual Reality Developer and Predictive Analytics.
 These provide managers with additional training opportunities for our IP, mobile and cloud future.
 In addition, we launched our Coursera specialization program and new graduate program opportunities for employees to earn a Master of Data Analytics from the University of Oklahoma and a Master of Data Science from the University of Notre Dame.
 Learn more about how we’re powering career skills.

 Talent Development Programs

 We encourage management and non-management employees to be the strongest contributors and leaders through job-based training, tuition aid and various training and development programs.
 Some examples include:

 Launched in 2008, AT&T University (TU) is the executive-led epicenter of our culture of continuous learning.
-It’s our Chairman’s platform for developing a diverse leadership team, delivering strategic business training and aligning, engaging and energizing our workforce to drive innovation.
-TU’s flagship program, Leading with Distinction, is redesigned each year to support our top corporate priorities and now reaches all 280,000 AT&T employees.
+It’s our Chairman’s platform for developing a diverse leadership team, delivering strategic business training and alignment, and engaging and energizing our workforce to drive innovation.
+TU’s flagship program, Leading with Distinction, is redesigned each year to support our top corporate priorities and now reaches all AT&T employees.

 AT&T Career Development Resource Center